pikapi-pi/HeMiCoRe/README.md

-# Hypergraph-based Multiple-instance Learning for Pan-cancer Survival Prediction on Whole Slide Pathology Images
+# Hypergraph-based Multiple-instance Learning for Annotation-free Pan-cancer Survival Prediction on Whole Slide Pathology Images
 This repo is the PyTorch implementation for the HeMiCoRe described in the paper "Hypergraph-based Multiple-instance Learning for Annotation-free Pan-cancer Survival Prediction on Whole Slide Pathology Images".

 ![fig2](figs/12_44.png)